WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 ### `writeFile`

-With the `writeFile` step you can create on the fly any plugin file taking the code from a file stored on a GitHub repo or a gist.
+With the [`writeFile` step](/blueprints/steps#writeFile) you can create any plugin file on the fly, referencing code from a \*.php file stored on a GitHub or Gist.

 Here’s an example of a **[plugin that generates Custom Post Types](https://raw.githubusercontent.com/wordpress/blueprints/trunk/blueprints/custom-post/books.php)**, placed in the `mu-plugins` folder to ensure the code runs automatically on load: